Howler monkey: Diet and feeding

 These large and slow-moving monkeys are the only folivores of the New World monkeys.
 Howlers eat mainly top canopy leaves, together with fruit, buds, flowers, and nuts.
 They need to be careful not to eat too many leaves of certain species in one sitting, as some contain toxins that can poison them.
-Howler monkeys are also known to occasionally raid birds' nests and chicken coops and consume the eggs.
+Howler monkeys are also known to occasionally raid birds' nests, chicken coops, and consume the eggs.
 When in smaller groups (up to twelve individuals) and low rainfall (up to 2200 mm), they are more frugivorous.
 In larger groups and increased rainfall, frugivory decreases as a result of competition and fast food depletion.
 As they digest fruit, more than 90% of the fruits' seeds are excreted without damage, which results in seed dispersal and distribution in tropical forests.